jundalisay/sp/content/en/faqs/material.md

 {{< r a="Asker" >}}
-So Physics is unable to come up with such solutions because it doesn't account for mind?
+So Physics is unable to come up with such solutions because it doesn't account for mind, spirit, and non-Western principles?
 {{< /r >}}